 Not sure which public service career option is right for you?
 Take a look at programs offered within the Public Service & Safety Department and then give us a call or send us an E-mail.
 We look forward to discussing the many career and educational opportunities available here at Lamar Institute of Technology.

-The Texas Commission on Law Enforcement and the Regional Police Academy Program Advisory Committee establish eligibility.
-You must be at least 21 years of age, a high school graduate, and in excellent physical and emotional condition.
-If you have not completed high school, then you need a GED certificate.
+The Texas Commission on Law Enforcement (TCOLE) and the Regional Police Academy Program Advisory Committee establish eligibility.
+You must be at least 21 years of age, a high school graduate (or possess a GED certificate), and in excellent physical and emotional condition.
 Look at the Regional Police Academy section for details on requirements and contact the Regional Police Academy Director at (409) 880-8022 for answers to any questions you might have.
-The phone number for is (512) 936-7700.
+The phone number for the Texas Commission on Law Enforcement is (512) 936-7700.

 You may qualify for financial assistance or scholarship for the academy or any other classes at Lamar Institute of Technology.
 Contact the Financial Aid/Scholarship Office for an application when you enroll.
 The phone number for the Student Financial Aid/Scholarships office is (409) 880-2037.

 Completion of any educational program does not guarantee employment.
 Students enrolled in the Public Service and Safety Department programs receive basic training necessary for entry into the challenging field of public service and safety.
 Experienced and qualified instructors provide training.
 Graduates gain tremendous satisfaction knowing that they are helping and protecting others.
 Graduates should research the classified advertisements and the internet to identify employment opportunities.